tendesires51/10desires.xyz/CSS-FRAMEWORK-GUIDE.md

 6. **Hero sections** should use `.hero-short` for subpages
 7. **Buttons** use `.btn-primary` or `.btn-secondary` classes
 8. **Responsive** breakpoint is 768px (automatically handled)
+9. **Cookie banner** just copy/paste the HTML - JavaScript is already in main.js

 ## Example: Creating a New "Photography" Page